IdeaBridge/AapliDocs/docs/operations/test_application/properties.md

 Once the columns are selected for list view, we can interchange their positions by dragging their position as shown in above image.

+## Roles and Permission

+One of the features of an application is the ability to assign different roles and permissions to users.
+This means that users can have different levels of access and control over the application's functions and data, depending on their role.
+For example, an administrator role might have full access to all the settings and features of the application, while a user role might have limited access to only view some data.
+Roles and permissions can help to manage the security and privacy of the application, as well as to customize the user experience based on their needs and preferences.

+{% include image.html file="imag32.jpg" class="docimage" url="https://admin-dev.aapli.app/form-builder" alt="Application Category" caption="Application Category" %}

+We can add roles using the Add Role drop down list and thus we can assign different permissions using the respective checkboxes under each properties.

+## Other Settings

+{% include image.html file="imag33.jpg" class="docimage" url="https://admin-dev.aapli.app/form-builder" alt="Application Category" caption="Application Category" %}

+1. Duplicate Check: This option allows you to determine whether you want to check for duplicate application or entries.
+When enabled, the system will compare new content with existing content to identify any duplicates.
+It’s a useful feature to maintain data integrity and avoid redundancy.
+2. Enable Horizontal Tabs: By selecting this checkbox, you enable horizontal tabs within the application view.
+Horizontal tabs organize content side by side, making it easier to navigate and access different sections or features.
+3. Team Members: This checkbox relates to team collaboration.
+When checked, it indicates that team members associated with the application can access and collaborate on the application.
+It ensures that relevant stakeholders have the necessary permissions to contribute and work together effectively.
+One can configure these settings according to your preferences and requirements!

+Application Category
+The application category feature allows users to create and define categories in which applications can be created.
+This feature helps in configuring application categories so that applications can be organized and managed more efficiently.